 She makes the same soup over and over again.
 The moment you’ll see a picture of a pan with basil, you know it’s time for her favorite soup: tomato basil soup.
 Since it’s vegan it was about time for me to try this supposingly amazing recipe out myself.

 I totally understand why Chrissy has made this soup so many times in such a short period of time, it is really that good.

-Well, since tomatoes are highly acidic, it draws out more of the BPA into the food from the lining.
-So, canned tomatoes have an especially high risk of leaching BPA into the tomatoes because of the acidity.
+I changed the recipe a bit, since I am concerned about the BPA leaking into the soup when useing canned tomatoes.
+Tomatoes are highly acidic, so they draw out more of the BPA from the lining.
+So, canned tomatoes have an especially high risk of leaching BPA into the tomatoes because of their acidity.
 This is not to say that other canned goods do not also pose BPA exposure risks, but tomatoes are one of the worst offenders.